343dev/optimizt/MIGRATION.md

 # Migration

+## 7.0.2 → 8.0.0

+Optimizt now checks for the EXIF Orientation tag before processing images and rotates the resulting image accordingly.

+The compression ratio check has been removed when converting images to AVIF and WebP formats.
+The `--force` flag is now only used to overwrite existing files.

+The lossless optimization process for JPEG images has been improved.
+Optimization is done by Guetzli, but necessary transformations are applied first using Sharp.
+This includes converting the color space to sRGB and rotating the image based on the EXIF orientation tag.
+And the image quality used to degrade after [passing through Sharp](https://github.com/lovell/sharp/issues/2453) because the default quality setting for JPEG was 80.
+Starting with this version, the quality is set to 100, which should improve the image quality and slightly increase its size compared to previous versions.

+The [.optimiztrc](.optimiztrc.cjs) file format has been changed from ESM to CJS.
+This should make it easier to link an external configuration file using the `--config` flag.

 ## 6.0.0 → 7.0.0

 Previously, when working with SVGO, a custom version of `removeUnknownsAndDefaults` plugin was used, which did not